-- Installation of smart meters which provide online continuous monitoring. - Continuous evaluation of energy consumption, with the help of KPIs which measure production volumes per activity and whose baseline is updated in accordance with requirements indicated by the process and operational changes. - Energy savings due to the installation of modern equipment, as well as . replacement of malfunctioning steam traps and/or installation of additional traps, replacement of blow down valves etc. - Inspection and adequate maintenance of heat insulation. - . of equipment. - Study of investments that can produce major savings (for example gas economizers in oil heaters and steam boilers). - . submit energy upgrade proposals. - ٠ robotic palletizing systems.
+- · Installation of smart meters which provide online continuous monitoring. - Continuous evaluation of energy consumption, with the help of KPIs which measure production volumes per activity and whose baseline is updated in accordance with requirements indicated by the process and operational changes. - Energy savings due to the installation of modern equipment, as well as replacement of malfunctioning steam traps and/or installation of additional traps, replacement of blow down valves etc. - · Inspection and adequate maintenance of heat insulation. - Incorporation of energy efficiency criteria in materials' acquisition and the design of equipment. - Study of investments that can produce major savings (for example gas economizers in oil heaters and steam boilers). - The employment of specialised personnel for the production units, encouraged to submit energy upgrade proposals. - The installation of fully automated production lines for packaging with modern robotic palletizing systems.